 Is she (or he) sanctified?

-Is she (or he) self-centered or other centered?
+Is she (or he) selfless (other centered) or selfish (self-centered)?

 Is she (or he) someone who has std’s, lot’s of baggage, who has left a trail of X’s with a broken heart?

 In the list above, only is she (or he) single and is she (or he) saved are clearly mandated for a believer in Christ when considering someone to marry.
 Is she (or he) sanctified and living an other-centered life is written of in the scriptures.
 God asks His children to live a sanctified life and to live not just for yourself but for others.
 The final question just makes sense; do you want to marry someone who has std’s, lot’s of baggage, and has left a trail of broken hearts?
 Do you really want to marry Elvis?
 (Granted Elvis was good looking and could sing.)
 But do you really want to marry a player (or a playette)?
 If you do, your heart may be the next broken heart he (or she) breaks.